 To describe the cloud multiphase system, the chemical model CLEPS 1.0 (Mouchel-Vallon et al., 2017), which describes the oxidation of isoprene into water-soluble organic species, has been coupled with the warm microphysical scheme module previously presented by Leriche et al. (2007).
-In the present study, the activation of aerosol particles into cloud droplets has

-35 previously presented by Leriche et al. (2007).
 In the present study, the activation of aerosol particles into cloud droplets has been updated to account for the influence of organic surfactants (Abdul-Razzak and Ghan, 2004).
-Among organics, dicarboxylic acids were previously found to enhance the particles' CCN efficiency, so their contribution to the particle composition was explicitly accounted for.
-CLEPS 1.0 has been extended (CLEPS 1.1) to include the aqueous chemistry of these di-carboxylic acids originating from the particulate phase (succinic, malic, tartric and fumaric/maleic acids) following the protocol described by Mouchel-Vallon et al. (2017).
-The new coupled model then has the ability to calculate the aqueous-phase concentrations of compounds originating from particle dissolution, mass transfer from the gas phase and the in-cloud chemical reactivity.
+Among organics, dicarboxylic acids were previously found to enhance the particles' CCN efficiency; thus, their contribution to the particle composition was explicitly accounted for.
+CLEPS 1.0 has been extended (CLEPS 1.1) to include the aqueous chemistry of these dicarboxylic acids originating from the particulate phase (succinic, malic, tartric and fumaric-maleic acids) following the protocol described by Mouchel-Vallon et al. (2017).
+The new coupled model then has the ability to calculate the aqueous-phase concentrations of compounds originating from particle scavenging, mass transfer from the gas phase and the in-cloud chemical reactivity.
 It can also predict the partitioning of any chemical species between the gas and aqueous phases, which is not well documented by measurements, as shown in the recent review by Ervens (2015).

-- 5 The present study aimed at assessing the effect of particle dissolution on the cloud water chemical content.
-We thus simulated the formation of a non-precipitating orographic cloud representative of those observed at the puy de Dôme from the activation of an aerosol particle spectrum characteristic of the background conditions at this site (Sellegri et al., 2003).
-The simulated cloud had a liquid water content of 0.4 g m-3 and a cloud droplet radius of 10 μm, close to the values reported by Deguillaume et al. (2014) for the so-called "Marine" and "Highly marine" cloud events (70 samples from 2011 onwards). - 10 To be consistent with the usual conditions encountered at the puy de Dôme station, the gas-phase concentrations were initialized based on low-NO_x scenario conditions in the chemistry model, as previously presented by Mouchel-Vallon et al. (2017).
+The present study aimed at assessing the effect of particle scavenging on the cloud water chemical content.
+We thus simulated the formation of a non-precipitating orographic cloud representative of those observed at Puy de Dôme from the activation of an aerosol particle spectrum characteristic of the background conditions at this site (Sellegri et al., 2003).
+The simulated cloud had a liquid water content of 0.4 g m^{-3} and a cloud droplet radius of $10 \,\mu\text{m}$, close to the values reported by Deguillaume et al. (2014) for the so-called marine and highly marine cloud events (70 samples from 2011 onwards).
+To be consistent with the usual conditions encountered at the Puy de Dôme station, the gas-phase concentrations were initialized based on low-NO_x scenario conditions in the chemistry model, as previously presented by Mouchel-Vallon et al. (2017).